 Support and Giving

-Trinity UMC thanks all of our congregational members, family and friends for your deeply heartfelt generosity over the years.
+RC-UMC thanks all of our congregational members, family and friends for your deeply heartfelt generosity over the years.
 Thanks for serving our church in so many loving and kind ways which have helped us reach many of our goals.
 The unity we have shared has created…

 One church.
 One mission.
 One fund.
 Because it’s worth it.